JayRVigilla/pub-quiz-backend/README.md

   Premise

     - Game play is for 2 teams
-    - Teams can log in to same game anywhere (like you don't know jack)
+    - Teams can log in to same game anywhere (like You Don't Know Jack)
       - given a team token to join a team
     - scores kept for each team